 Rooted in the tradition of liberal learning, the ABLE program gives adults the opportunity to earn an advanced degree in a number of disciplines in the School of Business and the College of Arts and Sciences.
-The ABLE program, which is housed in the School of Business, emphasizes pedagogical excellence, innovative support services, and flexible scheduling geared to the scheduling and curricular needs of working adults.
+The ABLE program emphasizes pedagogical excellence, innovative support services, and flexible scheduling geared to the scheduling and curricular needs of working adults.
 A broad range of academic advisement services are provided on a one-to-one basis and include program planning, initial interviews for prior learning, financial aid information, and the development of educational goals.

-ABLE students in the School of Business may earn a Bachelor of Science degree in management and communications.
+ABLE students in the School of Business may earn a Bachelor of Science degree in business.
 A certificate program in health care management is also offered in the School of Business.
 ABLE is designed for adult students who want to enjoy the benefits of a liberal education.
-An education that can help them advance in present careers, prepare for new ones, or qualify for higher-level study aims to help students develop their capacity for selfknowledge, critical thought, and understanding of the modern world.
+An education that can help them advance in present careers, prepare for new ones, or qualify for higher-level study aims to help students develop their capacity for self-knowledge, critical thought, and understanding of the modern world.